mbolanosc/mbolanosc/README.md

 ### Some facts about me:
 - From San José, Costa Rica. 🇨🇷
-- I'am a web developer and graphic designer. 🖥️
+- I'm a web developer and graphic designer. 🖥️
 - Currently working as Front End developer.🤓
 - I'm in love with UI/UX. 🎨
 - You can find me on instagram as @mbolanosc ✨